CommE2E/comm/README.md

 ## Comm

-Comm is the working name of this open source messaging project.
+Comm is an E2E-encrypted messaging app.
+You can think of it as Signal with a federated Discord bolted on.

+- DMs and group chats are E2EE between devices using pairwise Double Ratchet sessions initiated via X3DH.
+- Communities, which consist of a tree structure of channels, are hosted on federated user-run backends that we call keyservers.
+Communication is encrypted via TLS.

 ## Repo structure

-The whole project is written in Flow-typed Javascript.
-The code is organized in a monorepo structure using Yarn Workspaces.
+The client apps and keyserver layer are mostly written in Flow-typed Javascript.
+These projects are organized in a monorepo structure using Yarn Workspaces.

 - `native` contains the code for the React Native app, which supports both iOS and Android.
 - `keyserver` contains the code for the Node/Express server.
 - `web` contains the code for the React desktop website.
 - `landing` contains the code for the [Comm landing page](https://comm.app).
 - `lib` contains code that is shared across multiple other workspaces, including most of the Redux stack that is shared across native/web.

+Comm's backend services are centralized and never touch plaintext data.
+They are written in Rust and deployed with Terraform to AWS.
+These projects are organized in a monorepo structure using Cargo Workspaces.

+- `services` contains the various different backend services.
+- `shared` contains gRPC and protobuf definitions, and shared Rust libraries.

 ## Dev environment